 Beaches and books just seem to go together, but even if your summer plans do not include any beaches, hopefully it will still include some warm, lazy days curled up with a good book.
-To get you in the mood, I've corralled a bunch of recommendations for what to put in your book bag this summer.
+To get you in the mood, I've corralled the following booklists for your family's summer reading pleasure.

 "Need suggestions for beach reading or books to bring to camp?
 We've hand-picked some favorite new titles, all published within the last year, that are ideal for the season."
 From Picture Books to Young Adult Fiction, Horn recommends newly published books that may not be on your radar yet, with an emphasis on fun, summer reading.
 In addition to this list, they also produce a book review podcast, and have dozens of other reading lists for children and young adults.
 You'll find these links at the bottom of the page.

 "A booklist with a twist!
 Children themselves evaluate the books and write reviews of their favorites.
-Since 1974, Children's Choices have been a trusted source of book recommendations used by teachers, librarians, parents, and children themselves."
-Visit to download the winners for 2008, or any of the previous booklists, going back to 1998.
-The K-6 lists are available online, as well as in two PDF formats: annotated or compact (just titles and authors).
+Since 1974, Children's Choices have been a trusted source of book recommendations used by teachers, librarians, parents — children themselves."
+Visit to download this year's winners, or any of the previous booklists, going back to 1998.
+The K-6 lists are available online, as well as in two PDF formats: annotated or compact (which is just titles and authors).

 "Summer can be a season full of fun memories, good times . . . and declining reading scores.
 Research shows that students who don't read over the summer typically score lower on reading tests when they return to school.
 What's the solution?
 It's simple: READ 4 or MORE!"
 Sign up for a free account, and log your summer reading minutes.
 The top twenty schools with the most minutes read will be featured in the 2010 Scholastic Book of World Records, along with the one student who sets a world record for summer reading minutes.